 After registration, your Course Coordinator will confirm the two core papers you will be taking (one in each semester), as well as the two seminar electives by email.
+NB.
+You are NOT GUARANTEED your elective choice.
 Your Course Coordinator will also post the final paper and elective class lists on RUConnected.
 Ensure that you read the following before classes begin: